simeononsecurity/simeononsecurity.ch/content/articles/safe-social-media-practices-and-protecting-your-privacy-online/index.en.md

 ## Avoid clicking on random links

 Clicking on **random links** shared on social media can pose significant risks to your privacy and online security.
 These links may lead to **phishing websites** or contain malware that can compromise your device or steal your personal information.
-To protect yourself, refrain from clicking on suspicious links, especially if they are shared by unfamiliar or unverified sources.
+To protect yourself, refrain from clicking on suspicious links, especially if they're shared by unfamiliar or unverified sources.

 ______

 ## Stay away from surveys and polls

 Participating in **surveys** or **polls** on social media platforms may seem harmless, but they can have privacy implications.
 Some surveys may be designed to collect personal information that can be used for targeted marketing or even identity theft.
-To safeguard your privacy, avoid taking surveys or polls on social media unless they are from reputable sources and you are comfortable sharing the requested information.
+To safeguard your privacy, avoid taking surveys or polls on social media unless they're from reputable sources and you're comfortable sharing the requested information.

 ______